Larsende/Agility2020-AS3/class1/module1/module05.rst

-Lab 4 - Creating Multiple HTTP Applications per tenant using AS3 Declarative Interface
+Lab 4 - Creating Multiple HTTP Applications per tenant using AS3
 --------------------------------------------------------------------------------------------------
 In this lab, we will create two simple HTTP application using AS3 within the same tenant.
 Afterwards, we will modify the AS3 declaration to compose and create our very own third application within the same tenant.

 **Exercise 1 - Multi-App AS3 Declaration**

 #.
 Open Postman and locate the module 5 folder under collections on the left side of postman.
-Double-click the 'HTTP Multiple-Application' file.
+Double-click the ``HTTP Multiple-Application`` file.

 #.
 Examine the body of the AS3 declaration.
 Take some time to familiarize yourself with how we are declaring two HTTP applications within the same tenant.